OT-101 Clinical Trial To Study Treatment Options For COVID & Cancer

 “This is the first of a series of planned clinical trials in patients with various solid tumors evaluating clinical benefit while also assessing a host of parameters associated with changes in the tumor microenvironment, including but not limited to T-cell infiltration, expression of various cytokines, and phenotypic and functionality changes pre-therapy versus post-therapy,” said Chief Clinical Officer, Dr. Anthony Maida.

 The trial will take place at various sites throughout the United States.
-If you’re unsure how to go about inquiring about the clinical trial, Mesothelioma Hub can help.
+If you’re unsure how to go about inquiring about the clinical trial, Mesothelioma Hub is ready to help.